Picovoice/orca/binding/python/README.md

 ### Speech control

 Orca allows for keyword arguments to control the synthesized speech.
-They can be provided to the `open_stream` method or the single synthesis methods `synthesize` and `synthesize_to_file`:
+They can be provided to the `stream_open` method or the single synthesis methods `synthesize` and `synthesize_to_file`:

 - `speech_rate`: Controls the speed of the generated speech.
 Valid values are within [0.7, 1.3].
 A higher (lower) value